annachervon/annachervon/README.md

-## Hi there 👋
+## Hi there, I'm Anna 👋

-I'm Anna from Montreal, Canada, and I do Design and Front-End Development.
+I'm from Montreal, and I focus on Design and Front-End Development.
 I really enjoy learning in general and frameworks like React and other front-end development tools.
 I also enjoy wireframing, ux, ui, and design.

 * 🌱 I’m currently learning TypeScript & Photoshop & enrolled in the CS50 course at Harvard University.
 * 🙌 Looking for opportunities to grow and become a better developer!